 In about 40 miles you reach the Promised Land (with salvation in the form of a 24hr convenience store) and the highest elevation of the ride (about 1800 ft higher than the Rocky Statue).
 Continuing North beyond Hawley you soon arrive at the overnight controle, Pine Grove Cottages at Beach Lake, PA.

 After a well deserved rest, your journey now turns to the East as the route returns to more familiar PA Rando roads.
 PA Rando regulars will start to recognize the territory crossing the Roebling Aqueduct at the conflux of the Lackawaxen and Delaware.
-There is the infamous climb to a postal controle at Eldred NY (El Dread!) and the scenic Hawk's Nest before reaching the Port Jervis controle.
+There is the infamous climb to an info controle at Eldred NY (El Dread!) and the scenic Hawk's Nest before reaching the Port Jervis controle.
 From here the route follows the Delaware to Wallpack, where we climb Kittatinny Mountain on Old Mine "Road" (gravel, and potholes suitable for most tires) and freshly paved Millbrook Rd into the penultimate controle in Blairstown.
 Returning to the Delaware and the last few grunts on Foul Rift Rd, the route returns triumphantly to Easton over the Free Bridge, through the center square roundabout, and up Northhampton Street to the finish at the Holiday Inn Express.

 This ride is a randonneur style bicycle event under the sanction of Randonneurs USA and Audax Club Parisian.
 Completing this event can help you train and qualify for Paris-Brest-Paris and earn RUSA and ACP awards.